stolostron/multicluster-global-hub/demos/basic.md

 1. Observe changes of the compliance status in the Web console of `hoh` and `hub1`.

 1. Change the remediation action in the Web console of `hoh` to `enforce`.
-Observe propagation of changes and the status.
+Observe propagation of the changes and the status.

 1. Delete the policy in the Web console of `hoh`.
 Observe propagation of the deletion to `hub1` and `hub2`.